winterscar/spotify-sync/README.md

 The script will:
 1. Authenticate with Spotify using your refresh token
-2. Fetch all your liked songs
+2. Fetch all your liked songs (or just the 50 most recent)
 3. Group songs by album
 4. Skip albums that have already been downloaded (tracked in `downloaded.edn`)
-5. **Download entire albums** (not just individual liked songs) as MP3 files
+5. **Download entire albums** to a temporary directory (`/tmp/spotify-sync-download`)
 6. Query Spotify for all tracks in each album to ensure complete downloads
 7. Organize downloaded files into `./<artist>/<album [year]>/<track>.mp3`
 8. Update `downloaded.edn` with successfully downloaded albums
+9. Clean up temporary directory

+**Note**: Files are downloaded to `/tmp/spotify-sync-download` first to prevent media servers (like Plex) from indexing incomplete files during the download process.

 **Why download full albums?**
 - More efficient than downloading songs one-by-one